sybrew/the-seo-framework/readme.txt

 TODO make output_pixel_counter_wrap et alia auto-bind to inputs?
 	-> Will this work with quick/bulk-edit?

-= 4.2.0 = // I added the real header at the end.

-TODO clean up autodescription.php, now we can finally make it PHP 5.6+.
-	-> What's there to clean?
-Well, we could move the constants around... and we could add namespacing... yay.
-	-> We can remove the envtest file and in place put headers in autodescription.php -> also delete option the_seo_framework_tested_upgrade_version

-TODO this is no longer 'minor'...
-In this update, we polished the final rough bits we found.

 TODO fix js lint warnings about the l10n const being unavailable.
 	-> This probably affects all files.
 Addressing this with modern JS could prevent unforeseen bugs with future FSE.